 Britt was SO excited for her Mary Poppins birthday party and I was excited to plan for it!
 If you’ve never seen Mary Poppins then I highly recommend it.
 Not only does it have a great message and awesome music but it also has so many different elements that can easily create a festive party theme.

 Since the majority of the people who came to the party haven’t seen the movie I’m pretty sure most of the references were lost but those who have seen it enjoyed them 😉

 This was a very fun party to plan because Britt is old enough where she was truly excited for all the elements of the party and loved being part of putting it all together!
 I really enjoyed the end result and we had a supercalifragilisticexpialidocious good time!

-Planning a Mary Poppins party?
-I’ve tried to link to where I found everything…you can also see more of my inspirations on my pinterest board here!
+Planning a Mary Poppins birthday party?
+I’ve tried to link to where I found everything… you can also see more of my inspirations on my Pinterest board here!